The tropical momentum map: a classification of toric log symplectic manifolds: Appendix

 \subsection{Local normal forms for log affine manifolds}

 \begin{pp} Let $(X,D,\xi)$ be a log affine manifold with $D$ of normal crossing type.
-If $x\in X$ is such that precisely $k$ components $D_1,\ldots D_k$ of $D$ meet $x$, then we may choose coordinates $(y_1,\ldots, y_n)$ in a neighbourhood $U$ centered at $x$ such that $D$ is the vanishing locus of the monomial $y_1\cdots y_k$.
-The coordinates also provide a natural trivialization of the algebroid $TX(-\log D)$, given by
+If $x\in X$ is such that precisely $k$ components $D_1,\ldots, D_k$ of $D$ meet $x$, then we may choose coordinates $(y_1,\ldots, y_n)$ in a neighborhood $U$ centered at $x$ such that $D$ is the vanishing locus of the monomial $y_1\cdots y_k$.
+The coordinates also provide a natural trivialization of the algebroid $TX(-\log D)$, i.e., the sections of $TX(-\log D)$ are generated by the vector fields

 \begin{prop} There exist coordinates $(x_1,\ldots, x_n)$ such that $D$ is the vanishing locus of $x_1\cdots x_k$ and